thomasij813/weather/readme.md

 # Weather Application

-A simple pomodoro timer built using React and Webpack
+A simple weather application built using React and Webpack